 Nut

-The string spacing and height above the neck are determined by the nut, where the headstock meets the neck.
+The nut determines the string spacing and height above the neck, where the headstock meets the neck.
 Bone, graphite, brass, nickel, Corian, or plastic can be used to make a string nut.

 Nut width